MartinAmiens/skills-github-pages/index.md

 ---
-title: Welcome to my blog!
+title: Learning to create a github page blog!
 ---